Order Welcome Kit

 A rough diamond is delivered in its grown form.
 A polished diamond is cut and finished to reveal brilliance and optical performance.

-Some families prefer rough for a more natural experience.
-Others prefer polished for a classic diamond look.
-Neither choice is “more meaningful” — it’s simply preference.
+Some families prefer rough diamonds for a more natural appearance, while others prefer polished diamonds for their classic brilliance.

 Rough